aminebes/emotion-detection-resnet50/README.md

 pip install -r requirements.txt
 ```

+---

 ### 4. Download the Dataset

 Download the AffectNet dataset in YOLO format from [Kaggle](https://www.kaggle.com/datasets/fatihkgg/affectnet-yolo-format?select=YOLO_format).
-Extract the `data/` folder into the root directory of the repository.
+Extract the `YOLO_format/` folder into the root directory of the repository, rename it to `data/`, and remove `data.yaml`.

 The extracted folder structure should look like this: